revbayes/revbayes.github.io/tutorials/mcmc_troubleshooting/Priors.md

 And finally the prior for the extinction rate is:
 {{ conflict_script | snippet:"block#","4" }}

 One issue with lognormal distributions is that it can be difficult to see from the parameter values alone what is the range of plausible values covered by the prior.
-Thankfully, we can easily check the quantiles of the distribution using RevBayes:
+As we have seen before, we can easily check the quantiles of the distribution using RevBayes:
 {{ prior_script | snippet:"block#","8" }}

 We see here that the prior expects the speciation rate to be in the interval of values [4 ; 52.5] events/My.
 However, our dataset contains only 18 species, we have set our origin time to be in the interval [37 ; 55]My and the mean of our prior on the extinction rate is set to $1/rate = 0.01$ events/My.
 Considering the other components of our analysis, the expectation on our speciation rate is thus unrealistically high.